 The land grew wider and flowers grew taller, constructing what looked like a colourful and magical looking maze.
 I stepped out of the homely bus and ventured in to see what I could find.

 After 10 long minutes of trying to find my way through the maze, I came to a small clearing.
 In the middle stood a tall and twisting beanstalk that grew beyond the clouds and through to the moon and the stars.
 “What on earth could this be for?”
 I muttered out loud to myself.
 A large and bright leaf then lowered itself down to my level, inviting me to hop on.
 I let myself be lifted up, encased in a tight green pod.

 The beanstalk gently elevated me to different platforms, each one giving me an insight into different places in the world, just like the places in the photos.

 I became overwhelmed with new happy feelings, with each new place I got to visit.
 I felt the happiest I'd ever been, and felt as though I was on top of the world; until I got so high that I rapidly plummeted down back to my dull seat on the school bus.

-By charlotte carre, year 6, Elizabeth College
+By Joseph Blake, year 9, Elizabeth College

 Poof!
 This is my imagination and entirely dreamed up.
 Are you still here?
 You must want to read on...Read story

 By milly taylor, year 7, La Mare de Carteret School